Tag: Jardin Majorelle

 The incredibly tall bamboo and exotic Cacti species coexist together to create one of the most beautiful gardens in marrakech.

-Originally designed by Jean Majorelle in the 1920s.
+These stunning gardens were originally designed by Jean Majorelle in the 1920s.

 After he was forced to abandon his home because of divorce, the fashion designer Yves Saint Laurent took it over with his partner Pierre Berge to save it from hotel development in 1980.

-They restored it and made it their home, bringing the garden back to it’s former glory.
+Together, they restored it and made it their home, bringing the garden back to it’s former glory.

 For many years the Jardin Majorelle has provided me with an endless source of inspiration, and I have often dreamt of its unique colours – Yves Saint Laurent